FarronF/limerick-council-meetings/meetings/2021/05/20-Virtual Monthly Meeting of Municipal District of Cappamore_Kilmallock/Agenda - Monthly Meeting of Municipal District of Cappamore_Kilmallock - 20th May 2021.md

 I will ask at the next meeting of the Cappamore/Kilmallock Municipal District when Limerick

-City and County Council plan to start improvement works in Clare Glens.--- 3
+City and County Council plan to start improvement works in Clare Glens.
+---
+3

 11.Question submitted by Councillor Teefy